Type of Project:

 (Skill icons taken from the game's wiki page)

 For the central HUD element, I made some significant modifications to the original layout.
-For starters, I incorporated the quick slots that were originally on the bottom right corner of the screen to the top of the central bar, which should allow players to more easily see what items they have in the quick slots.
+For starters, I incorporated the quick slots that were originally located at the bottom right corner of the screen into the top of the central bar, which should allow players to see the items they have in their quick slots more easily.

 The other change I made was to move the level number right next to the experience bar to ensure natural mapping.
 While players could easily deduce that the number next to the health was representative of their level, the placement was odd.
 Placing it right next to the experience bar will ensure no confusion.